guillemfd/guillemfd/README.md

 <!-- <h3 align="center">About me:</h3> -->
 <p align="center"><i>Licensed in Industrial Design 📐 and recently graduated in Web Development 💾 (among other things!) <br/>
 I am a multi-disciplinary person.
 Throughout my career, I've been lucky enough to develop my passions in a professional way,<br/>
-therefore specialising in different fields. <br/>
+therefore specialising in different fields.
 I've come to realise that I love when a project mixes technical,<br/> creative and challenging skills, so this is why I've landed into web development. <br/>
-Fast learner.
-Great at tech and motivated to succeed as a Frontend Developer. 🚀</i>
+With experience as a designer, photographer and project manager, and training as a fullstack developer and UX/UI, <br/> I’m looking to bring all these skills as **Product Manager** or a **Frontend Developer** in an exciting project. 🚀</i>
 </p>